 The tahini sauce, thick and wonderfully rich, is the focal point of this dish.
 I use about 3/4 of Ottolenghi’s sauce with the cauliflower, and the rest is put to use as dips and salad dressings.
 This dish fits perfectly in any mezze selection, makes a great substantial meal when served with fresh tomato salad and a warm pitta, or is an excellent side for many meals.

-Similar dishes include Roasted Cauliflower Salad with Hazelnuts and Pomegranate, Roasted Cauliflower and White Bean Puree, Cauliflower Slow Cooked with Lemon and Spices, Green Tahini Sauce, White Beans with Tahini, and Tahina Tarator.
+Similar dishes include Crispy Cauliflower with Capers, Roasted Cauliflower Salad with Hazelnuts and Pomegranate, Roasted Cauliflower and White Bean Puree, and Cauliflower Slow Cooked with Lemon and Spices.

 Browse all of our Cauliflower recipes, and dishes where tahini features.
 Our dips and sauces are here.
 Explore our Israeli dishes, all of our wonderful Salads, and check out or Early Spring collection of recipes.

 Continue reading “Crispy Cauliflower with Tahini Yoghurt Sauce”

 Coriander and walnuts – who would have thought the zingy freshness of coriander would pair well with the earthy brown flavours of walnuts?
 It seems they do, with a plethora of recipes around for pastes and sauces containing the two ingredients.